 Managing state in Typst

 So what do we do instead?
 We use Typst's state management system.
-Calling the state function with an identifying string key and an optional initial value gives you a state value which exposes a few function.
+Calling the state function with an identifying string key and an optional initial value gives you a state value which exposes a few functions.
 The two most important ones are get and update:

 Our initial example would now look like this: